 Permanent Dental Retainers

-If the orthodontist has reasons to believe the patient is at an increased risk of suffering from orthodontic relapse, they’ll recommend a permanent dental retainer.
+If a Albany orthodontist has reasons to believe the patient is at an increased risk of suffering from orthodontic relapse, they’ll recommend a permanent dental retainer.

 Your dental alignment specialist will bond a wire that can only be removed within a dental office setting to prevent your teeth from shifting positions.
 Fortunately, the wire goes on the lingual side of your teeth (which is the side that remains out-of-view when you smile).